 The New Jersey multicounty litigation (MCL) in Bergen County Superior Court went a different route than other hip replacement lawsuit consolidations had until that point.
 The court ordered some cases to go into mediation, the first phase of which began in December 2013.
-Of the first six cases to go into mediation that month, four reached an out-of-court settlement, and a fifth mediation settlement occurred in January 2014.
-The cases that settled were:
+Of the 21 cases that had gone into mediation by August 2014, 19 had reached an out-of-court settlement.
+More mediations are scheduled to take place.
+The cases that settled are:

 - Mergel v.
 Howmedica Osteonics Corp., et al.

 - Seely v.
 Howmedica Osteonics Corp., et al.